Spiderman swings into action for cyclone relief

 Local charity Rotorua Whakaora has recruited a world-famous wallcrawler to collect donations for cyclone relief efforts.

-Tomorrow two super Spiderpeople will drive Rotorua Whakaora’s courier vans around town collecting food, batteries, tools and other donations needed by families affected by Cyclone Gabrielle.
+Tomorrow two super Spiderpeople will drive courier vans around town collecting food, batteries, tools and other donations needed by families affected by Cyclone Gabrielle.

 Rotorua Whakaora co-founder Elmer Peiffer said the community’s generosity inspired the weekend’s donation drive.